dortania/OpenCore-Legacy-Patcher/docs/ACCEL.md

 A somewhat strange issue on Intel HD3000-based Macs, on 3rd party displays sometimes UI elements may become black and unreadable.
 To resolve, select either the generic `Display` or `Display P3` Color Profiles in Display Settings.

-* Mainly applicable for HDMI Displays, DVI and DisplayPort are generally unaffected
+* Mainly applicable for HDMI Displays, DVI and DisplayPort are generally unaffected.
 * If you're inside Setup Assistant, press `Cmd` + `Option` + `Control` + `T` to launch Terminal.
 From there, run `open /System/Applications/System\ Preferences.app`